zgbkdlm/fbs/README.md

 4. `./experiments/sb_imgs`.
 This folder is concerned with the Schrödinger bridge experiments on MNIST super-resolution.
 5. `./experiments/toy`.
 This folder is concerned with the Gaussian synthetic experiments.

-You can download the CelebA-HQ dataset as per the instruction in https://github.com/Algolzw/daclip-uir.
+You can download the CelebA-HQ dataset as per the instruction in https://github.com/Algolzw/daclip-uir, and the scripts in `./experiments/datasets`.

 After you have run all the experiments, results will be saved in their corresponding directories.
 Then, simply run any file in `./experiments/tabulators` to produce the tables and figures in our paper.